Finally, the Final HSR Rules: Key Takeaways for the New HSR Pre-Merger Notification Form

 12 min read

-On October 10, 2024, the US Federal Trade Commission ("FTC") finalized significant updates to the Hart-Scott-Rodino ("HSR") Form and Instructions ("New HSR Rules").1 While not as broad as initially proposed last year, the updates represent the most sweeping changes to the HSR Form for US premerger notification filings ("HSR Filings") in 48 years.
-The changes are expected to go into effect in early January 2025.
+On October 10, 2024, the US Federal Trade Commission ("FTC") finalized significant updates to the Hart-Scott-Rodino ("HSR") Form and Instructions ("New HSR Rules").
+While not as broad as initially proposed last year, the updates represent the most sweeping changes to the HSR Form for US premerger notification filings ("HSR Filings") in 48 years.
+The changes are currently scheduled to go into effect on February 10, 2025, though implementation is likely to be delayed until March 2025 if President-Elect Donald Trump issues a "regulatory freeze" memorandum as expected once he takes office.

 Highlights of Key Changes